inkscope/inkscope/inkscopeCollect/Readme.md

 }
 ##################################

+launch :
+Sysprobe is defined as a daemon: sysprobe.py start|stop|restart

 2) CephProbe
 a Ceph info collector (cephprobe.py) should be run on a node thant can access to ceph-rest-api and the mongodb. config file be stored at /etc/cephprobe.conf and should look like (json format).
 The unit of the refresh times is second.